Adelyn's Adventure Series

 At 19 he joined the United States Army and served in Vietnam.
 Returning to the USA in 1969, he went to college, studying English, literature, philosophy and research methods.
 In 1995, he created a firm, Curriculum Research and Evaluation, Inc. (www.creus.com) focused on the social and cultural life of poor children.
 He believes the best way to gain personal knowledge, social skills, moral behavior, spirituality and healing for children and adults is the real world, out the back door with friends.

 Currently, Charles works as the author and publisher of Sequoia House Books.
-He also devotes time to shepherding the firm, now run by his lovely wife, Theresa, and to family life with four sons, five grandchildren, friends and neighbors.
+He also devotes time to shepherding the firm, now run by his lovely wife, Theresa, and to family life with four sons, six grandchildren, friends and neighbors.
 His hobbies include community service, artisan bread baking, gardening, traditional quilting, and studying American history, the Hebrew Bible and the New Testament.
 He places no limit on new adventures.

 About Sequoia House Books